kaiachain/metaverse-knowledge-kit/docs/kaia-contracts/payment-splitter/sdks-and-tutorials.md

 First, we import caver.js and the contract ABI, which defines the functions and parameters of the payment splitter contract.
 Then, we initialize caver.js and the KIP17 contract by providing the contract address.

-Next we set the contract address, create and add keyring to enable users sign on using their own Klaytn account.
+Next we set the contract address, create and add keyring to enable users sign on using their own Kaia account.
 Then, we call a safeMint function to mint tokens to a specified account.
 Next we call the release function to enable the payee to pull funds from the contract.

 Finally, we checked the amount released to the payee using the `released` function.